Hashtag Generator For Authors: Free Writing Hashtags

 What you need to know is that I’m no believer in ‘magic bullet marketing’.
 If you’re expecting hashtags to do the legwork of marketing your book or writing alone, you’re bound to be disappointed.
 However, I do feel they can play a valuable, supplemental role in your book marketing.

 So what do you need to know about hashtags for writers?

 - The Right Way To Use Hashtags For Writers

 - The Benefits Of Using Hashtags

 Let’s get to it!

-Before we delve deep into how and where to use hashtags, let’s get straight to the good stuff – the best hashtags for you as an author!
+Before we delve deep into how and where to use hashtags, let's get straight to the good stuff – a few hashtags for you as an author!